 Casey over 6 years agoAnswered by Casey via Travellr.com

 In addition to the Tomaree Lookout as Casey suggested you can also try Gan Gan Lookout which is car accessible and has spectacular views.
 You can also try the dolphin watch in Nelson Bay (if you’re lucky you might actually see some… I wasn’t very lucky).
 There are also 4WD tours in the sand dunes which can be fun.

 I didn’t find that many options to eat in Nelson Bay though!
-Other from that, it’s just a great place to relax! about 6 years ago
+Other from that, it’s just a great place to relax! over 6 years ago

 Just reporting back on what was good over there:

 Stayed at the Wanderers Retreat (http://www.wanderersretreat.com/) in a "tree house" it was a cabin up on stilts surrounded by trees and it was great.
 Also lots of wildlife around, like a koala up a nearby tree, a possum chilling on our balcony when we got back one night, and a kangaroo poking around right under us while we were having breakfast on the balcony.
 The only weird thing was the fact that it had a drop toilet even though it had a spa, but I suppose it was an eco cabin...

 The long beach to the west of Fishermans bay was kinda cool, as long as you don't mind the 4wd's and camels on the beach and dunes nearby but that was part of what made it cool.
 The beach is 35 miles long so you can do plenty of walking....

 Tomaree lookout was pretty amazing - great views, and it wasn't too hard walk up the hill to get there.
 There were also some really lovely beaches nearby and I wish I had had more time to explore.

 We also took a ferry across the port and up the Myall River to Tea Gardens - the trip was great, and we saw lots of dolphins, but be warned that Tea Gardens is very very boring.